khushi19312/shell/README.md

 # shell

- Introduction\n
+ Introduction

       The project aims at writing a shell program in C. The shell has internal commands and external commands.
-2. Internal functions implemented\n
+2. Internal functions implemented

       a. cd - cd~ and cd..
       To change the directory
       ~ gives home directory